asyncapi/bindings/anypointmq/README.md

 The version of the AsyncAPI specification to which these bindings apply is `2.0.0`.

+### Backwards Compatibility

+All bindings defined in this specification allow additional, unspecified fields, so that a concrete instance of a binding object MAY contain arbitrary fields not specified in this specification.
+This is to ensure backwards compatibility of binding objects.

+For example, a concrete binding object valid against a newer version of this specification is likely to contain fields that were not yet defined in an older version of this specification.
+However, because additional fields are allowed, this binding object is also valid against the older specification.
+The binding object can therefore be used in a system that is only aware of the older version of this specification, although all fields of the binding object not yet defined in this older specification version will be ignored.

 ## Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this bindings specification are to be interpreted as described in IETF [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).